mrchs0119/web-reversi/project1_report.md

      game" means a initialized board will be loaded.

 ##### Chat Zone
-All the users in the game room can ba a part of the chatting interaction.
+All the users in the game room can be a part of the chatting interaction.
 Users simply input the message and send, broadcasting it to the entire room.
 And the system message will also be broadcast in the chat zone in the format [...], when a user enters / leaves the room and end of the game.
 There is